-- Associate of Occupational Studies Degree in Hospitality & Restaurant Operations Management (Distance learning – offered online only through our Boulder campus)
+- Associate of Occupational Studies Degree in Hospitality & Restaurant Operations Management (Distance learning – available online only through our Boulder campus)

 All students at Escoffier, regardless of their programs, complete at least one industry externship as a requirement to graduate.
 This allows them to continue learning in a professional setting, while practicing the skills picked up during their studies.
 Graduates then have the opportunity to put this real-world experience on their resumes when they complete their programs.

 Why Accreditation Counts

 Not all culinary schools are accredited.
 Accreditation is provided by neutral third parties to certify that a curriculum and quality of education meet certain pre-set criteria.
-These standards help students to assess the credentials of the college and the education they’ll receive there.
+These standards can help students to assess the credentials of the college and the quality of education they can receive there.